alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-15-obligatory-to-follow-quran-sunnah.md

 lang: en
 category: [madhabs]
 note: true
-excerpt: "The basic rule states that it is incumbent upon every Muslim to follow the Book of Allah and the Sunnah of His Messenger (peace be upon him)."
+summary: "The basic rule states that it is incumbent upon every Muslim to follow the Book of Allah and the Sunnah of His Messenger (peace be upon him)."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz